 Daun Penh District

 Daun Penh District includes the historic centre along the riverside.
-This where the royal palace, government buildings, and most notable colonial architecture can be found.
-Daun Penh is bounded by the Tonle Sap river, and the closer you can stay to the river the better.
+This is where the royal palace, government buildings, and most notable colonial architecture can be found.
+Daun Penh is bounded by the Tonle Sap River, and the closer you can stay to the river the better.

 If you are visiting for a short time then confine your search to the area between the river and Preah Monivong Blvd.
-If you are staying west of Preah Monivong Blvd it gets too far to walk to the main areas, and tuk-tuks are quite expensive if you can’t haggle a good price.
+If you are staying west of Preah Monivong Blvd it gets too far to walk to the main areas.
 Within this area stay within Wat Phnom to the north and Preah Sihanouk Blvd to the south.
 Below Preah Sihanouk Blvd is the BKK1 area which is suitable for longer stays.

 Phnom Penh used to have a backpacker area at Boeng Kak Lake.
 The lake has since been filled in and is being redeveloped.
 There are a few streets that have a burgeoning hostel scene, though nothing on the scale of Khao San Road in Bangkok or Pham Ngu Lao in Saigon.
 172 Street between 13 Street and Preah Norodom Blvd is one of the main backpacker streets.
 You could just turn up here and look around, but these days it’s better to book in advance.